BillJr99/Ursinus-CS173/_pages/Modules/exercise-strings.md

     isvisible: true
     code: |
         public class CompareStrings {
+            /**
-            // Compare the strings str1 and str2, character by character,
+             * Compare the strings str1 and str2, character by character,
-            // and return true if they are equal and the same size.
+             * and return true if they are equal and the same size.
-            // param str1 The first string to compare
+             * @param str1 The first string to compare
-            // param str2 The second string to compare
+             * @param str2 The second string to compare
-            // return true if the strings are equal, false if not
+             * @return true if the strings are equal, false if not
+             */
             public static boolean compare(String str1, String str2) {
                 // TODO: If str1.length() is not equal to str2.length(), return false